rupareddy5-21/bitbucket-documentation/README.md

 In this tutorial, you learn to:

 - Set up an Azure Static Web Apps site
-- Create a Bitbucket Pipeline to build and publish a static web app
+- Create a Bitbucket Pipeline to build and publish a Static Web App

 ## Prerequisites